JensRantil/pyramid/docs/narr/router.rst

    (such as when it raises :class:`~pyramid.httpexceptions.HTTPNotFound` or :class:`~pyramid.httpexceptions.HTTPForbidden`), the router catches the exception, and attaches it to the request as the ``exception`` attribute.
-   It then attempts to find a :term:`exception view` for the exception that was caught.
+   It then attempts to find an :term:`exception view` for the exception that was caught.
 If it finds an exception view callable, that callable is called, and is presumed to generate a response.
 If an :term:`exception view` that matches the exception cannot be found, the exception is